Waldemar Kraft: Member of the Bundestag

 After the elections in 1953 he retired on 20 October 1953 from the State Government and was appointed on the same day as the Federal Minister without Portfolio under government of Chancellor Konrad Adenauer in Bonn.
 On 16 October 1956 he resigned from the federal government.

 He died in Bonn in 1977.

 Evaluation

-A committed CDU stalwart after World War II and champion of the rights of the Germans expelled from Poland, British historian Richard Grunberger cited him as an example of the permeation or infiltration of SS attitudes and values into mainstream postwar West German society and politics.
-Opinion revolves around his involvement in the SS, but it is unclear whether Kraft volunteered for the SS-Ehrenführer post at his own initiative or to advance his career or whether he was pressured to do so by his immediate superiors.
+An advocate for the rights of Germans expelled from Poland, British historian Richard Grunberger cited him as an example of the permeation or infiltration of SS attitudes and values into mainstream postwar West German society and politics.
+Kraft's organization included many former Nazis, such as Wilhelm Schepmann and Hans Krueger (alongside Kraft himself).

+In regards to his involvement in the SS, it is unclear whether Kraft volunteered for the SS-Ehrenführer post at his own initiative, or whether he was pressured to do so by his immediate superiors.
 Both the Minister for Agriculture, Richard Walther Darré, and the Gauleiter of Warthegau, Arthur Greiser, were senior and important SS officers and that may have influenced Kraft.